Container runner reference

 Each resource class supports the following parameters:

-spec is used for all containers within the task pod.
-There is currently no way to provide a different container configuration between service containers and the main task container.
+The pod configuration takes all fields that a normal Kubernetes pod does.
+If service containers are used in a CircleCI job, the first container spec is used for all containers within the task pod.
+Customizable service containers can be used to provide different container configuration between service containers and the main task container.

 The following fields will be overwritten by container runner to ensure correct task function, and expected CircleCI configuration behavior: